Phone: 307-721-8300 linda@wycf.org

 From a Nation at Risk to a Nation at Hope

-On January 15, 2019, The Aspen Institute National Commission on Social, Emotional, and Academic Development (SEAD) published their final report.
+January 2019: The Aspen Institute National Commission on Social, Emotional, and Academic Development (SEAD) published their final report.
 It highlights the crucial role afterschool plays in supporting the whole child.
 Find it online: Click Here

 Why Wyoming is Using Afterschool Programs to Keep Kids Out of School-to-Prison Pipeline

-On December 3, 2018, Youth Today published an article written by WYAA Director Linda Barton titled: “Why Wyoming Is Using Afterschool Programs to Keep Kids Out of School-to-Prison Pipeline.”
+December 2018: Youth Today published an article written by Past WYAA Director Linda Barton titled: “Why Wyoming Is Using Afterschool Programs to Keep Kids Out of School-to-Prison Pipeline.”
 Find it online.
 Click Here

 Juvenile Justice Tools